Sarah Parker

 Practice Overview

 Sarah’s background in business means she brings practical business experience and sound commercial sense to her cases.
-Before joining 3VB Sarah was co-founder and Managing Director of a company supplying management software to the voluntary sector.

 Sarah is a member of the Society for Computers and Law.